-Inventory, on a national basis, was up 2.8% year-over-year (YoY) in October, this was the third consecutive YoY increase, following over three years of YoY declines.
+Inventory, on a national basis, was up 3.2% year-over-year (YoY) in February, this was the seventh consecutive month with a YoY increase, following over three years of YoY declines.

-The graph below shows the YoY change for non-contingent inventory in Houston, Las Vegas, and Sacramento (through November), and Phoenix (through October) and total existing home inventory as reported by the NAR (through October, November will be released tomorrow).
-(I'll be adding more areas).
+The graph below shows the YoY change for non-contingent inventory in Houston, Las Vegas, and Sacramento (through March) and Phoenix, and total existing home inventory as reported by the NAR (through February).

 Click on graph for larger image.